BlueBrain/sonata-extension/source/sonata_simulation.rst

 metadata
 ---------
-A set of string variables storing remarks on the simulation, but are not used for running the simulation.
+A set of variables storing remarks on the simulation, but are not used for running the simulation.

 example::

   "metadata": {
-       "note": "the first attempt at reproducing xxx experiment", "version": "v1"
+       "note": "the first attempt at reproducing xxx experiment", "version": "v1",
+       "v_int": 10,
+       "v_float": 0.5,
+       "v_bool": false
   }

 beta_features